 As a business leader, you need to analyze how you communicate in the workplace in order to see where you can improve.
 Then, you can develop a strong communication strategy for everyone to work from.

-Here are the top 5 ways to better communicate in the workplace.
+5 ways to improve communication in the workplace

 It sounds simple, but it’s often not practiced enough.
 Listening to others is arguably the most important communication skill you can have.
 If you find you’ve got the tendency to talk over others, then try to be more patient.
 You will get the opportunity to make your point when they’re finished—especially if you’re the boss.